ximpledev/webpack-test/README.md

 cuz using HMR makes [chunkhash] useless and I possibly want to use [chunkhash], plus HMR is a bit complicated to set up, so I prefer not to use HMR

+PS,
+to me, using webpack-dev-server, which automatically watches files and refreshes pages for us, is good enough for developing

+and, for production,
+it's OK to use webpack without watching cuz we just use it to create some files in /dist

 ==========